python-sprints/python-sprints.github.io/pandas/guide/source/pandas_pr.rst

 style by running the command:

     | ``git diff upstream/master -u -- "*.py" | flake8 --diff``

+If you don't already have flake8 installed, you can install it in the Anaconda Prompt it via
+    | ``conda install flake8``

 If the command does not return any warning, mark that checkbox with an X (do not leave spaces inside the brackets, use `[X]`).
 If it returns a warning,